 Showing Love to an Adoptive Parent

 Choosing to bring a child into your home that is not biologically yours is a big decision.
-Many parents who have chosen to adopt have done so because they have struggled with infertility or may have had a miscarriage.
+Many parents who have chosen to adopt have done so because they have struggled with infertility or may have had a miscarriage, but there are many more reasons why people choose to adopt.
 Whatever the reason, they have made a big decision for their family.
 As a friend, family member, coworker, or even a birth parent, it is so important that you find ways to support them through this process.
 Offer to help them with childcare.
 Whether it is for a date night or while they run errands, offering to watch their child can be a huge help for adoptive parents.
 Within the first few weeks after the adoption, set up a meal train to help the family with meals as they adjust to life with a new child.
 Adoption is not always going to be easy.
 The parents may have times when they are struggling.
 Be the person they can come talk to and to whom they can express their feelings.
 Offer to help them find a support group.
-If you are a birth mother seeking to show love to the family that adopted your child, you have already shown love to them by allowing them to have a child—your child.
+If you are a birth mother seeking to show love to the family that adopted your child, communicate with the family and don’t be fearful of expressing your love for them.
 If you chose an open adoption plan, be sure to stay in contact with them.
-Write them a letter thanking them for loving your child.
-Don’t resent them for taking your child away from you.
-Be there to support and encourage them as they raise a child that is different from them.
+Write them a letter of gratitude if you have those feelings.
+Seek help through counseling and therapy in navigating negative feelings you may experience post-placement.
+Be there to support and encourage them as they raise that child.
 They need love and encouragement, too.